 We have three fully trained Emotional Literacy Support Assistants (ELSAs) who are supervised by Educational Psychologists.
 They carry out excellent work supporting many of our children 1:1 and in small groups with a wide variety of emotional needs including anxiety, anger and social skills.
 This work often takes place in ‘The Shell’ our quiet sensory room.

 Our Rainbows group supports children as they navigate grief and heal from loss, whether from death, divorce, deployment, or other trauma.
 Rainbows fosters awareness that children require support to heal and uses a variety of methods to allow children to explore their loss.
 We have three trained Rainbows facilitators who run a group for our Key Stage 2 children each year.
-For further information please talk to Mrs Froud, Mrs Mugen or Miss Barrett.
+For further information please talk to Mrs Froud, Mrs Mugan or Miss Stewart.

 PSHE and RE curriculum content promotes the well-being of our children and of the whole school and wider community.
 This year we are focusing in PSHE on children recognising and promoting their own positive mental health and across the school we are focusing on well-being